christopher-grace/christopher-grace.github.io/README.md

 [Link to Jupyter Notebook on GitHub](https://github.com/OceanOdyssey/Default/blob/master/Identifying_EV_Charging_on_Residential_Power_Grid.ipynb)
 - Analyzed and visualized individual and aggregated customer consumption data to identify grid inefficiencies such as charging electric vehicles during periods of peak demand.
-- Data was extracted from individual files and put into a Pandas DataFrame.
-Statistics for 3 criteria were collected to determine how likely each house had an electric vehicle.
+- Data was extracted from individual files and loaded into a Pandas DataFrame.
+Statistics for three criteria were collected to determine how likely each residence had an electric vehicle.
-- Goal of identifying and changing behavior.
+- Goal of identifying and changing behavior through the use of future power company incentives.

 ---
 #### NOAA Tidal Prediction Shift Based on Wind Speed and Direction